riffomonas/reproducible_research/README.md

 The homepage for the tutorial series contains a list of software dependencies and background reading that are essential for running the tutorials.
 Included in the materials are [setup instructions](http://www.riffomonas.org/reproducible_research/hpc/#1) for an AWS EC2 instance using an AMI that includes all of the necessary dependencies.

+## Why do we use AWS
+The tutorials make extensive use of the [EC2 Amazon Web Service](https://aws.amazon.com/ec2/?hp=tile&so-exp=below).
+One might question why we chose to use AWS and not another provider including a local high performance computer cluster or their own computer.
+Ultimately, we came down on the side of using AWS because it was generalizable to the most people and because it allowed us to demonstrate how using AWS helps with reproducibility.
+Here are a few further thoughts on why we think the current emphasis on AWS is the best choice for this material and this audience:

+* We have access to the University of Michigan HPC, but that is fairly unique to our institution and would not generalize to most people.
+Things like setting up accounts, using schedulers, and the availability and methods of loading software all vary by HPC.
+AWS provides a straightforward method to give all learners the same ecosystem in a pretty quick series of steps.
+As is discussed in the materials, this also emphasizes the value of tools like AWS for reproducibility since they could create an AMI of their environment that they could cite in a manuscript allowing anyone to load and work with their project.
+* In our experience teaching this type of material to learners, we have found that many researchers do not have a straightforward way of gaining access to an HPC.
+Their institution may not have an HPC or it may take days/weeks to get an account.
+* Alternatively, learners could work with the tools on their local computer.
+This again causes problems for installing dependencies and variation between operating systems.
+That is of course part of bioinformatics; however, we have found that the datasets that most people are generating these days are not readily analyzed on a laptop or desktop computer.
+The ability to do the analysis remotely is an important skill for people to develop.
+* AWS does cost something, but it is pretty affordable and as I lay out in that session, it is much cheaper than upgrading hardware.
+Even if they were to use a local HPC, it is unlikely that would be free.
+The HPC at my institution is cheaper than AWS, but it still costs something.

 ## Interacting with this repository
 If you would like to contribute to the project or customize the content, then you will need to install several dependencies to build a local copy of the website.